MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 ```powershell
 Get-Container | Stop-Container
 ```
-To remove all containers:
+Run the following to remove all containers.

 ```powershell
 Get-Container | Remove-Container -Force
 ```
-To remove the container image named **newimage**, run the following.
+To remove the container image named 'newimage', run the following.

 ```powershell
 Get-ContainerImage -Name newimage | Remove-ContainerImage -Force